voschezang/coding-handbook/domain-driven-design.md

 In the real world, objects can be ambiguous.

-- It is possible to have multiple views from the same object.
+- It is possible to have multiple **views** from the same object.
+E.g. a person may be listed as an employee and as stockholder.
-- The object (or its properties) can change in the real world.
+- The object (or its properties) can **change** in the real world.

 In addition, there can be natural ambiguity.
 E.g a book can be a specific text or a physical copy.